matahatiai/opencv_open_door_face_recognition/README.md

 Open door using face recognition - OpenCV

 ### HOW TO RUN
-Upload sketch "arduino_facerec.ino" to your arduino uno.
+Upload sketch "arduino_facerec.ino" to your arduino uno.<br />
 Run python script "faceCam.py".